 The boat leaves Dakar in Senegal and it isn’t long before, Gorée Island comes into view.
 Pastel coloured, European-style buildings, palm trees, blue skies and blue seas.
 The scene is like no other I have seen in West Africa.

 The tiny island of Gorée, a UNESCO World Heritage Site, lies 3km off the coast of Dakar, the capital city of Senegal.
 Its pretty appearance gives no clue to the horrors that once occurred here when it was a warehouse for the slave trade.
-Thousands, if not millions, were kept here before being transported to Europe and the Americas over the three centuries during which the slave trade flourished.
-Portuguese, Dutch, French and British all fought and killed each other to gain control of this island.
+Thousands, if not millions, were kept here before being transported to Europe and the Americas, over the three centuries during which the slave trade flourished.
+Portuguese, Dutch, French and British all fought and killed each other to gain control of this tiny island.

 Visiting The House of Slaves

-Today the island serves as a reminder of these atrocities and a visit to the only remaining slave house and the museum is a must for any visitor.
+Today the island serves as a reminder of these atrocities and a visit to the only remaining slave house and the museum is a must for any first-time visitor.
 As a white European it was impossible to go there without feeling extremely uncomfortable to say the least.

-As we look around we are shown a door way which is said to have been the way through which slaves passed as they left to board the boats that would take them away from their homeland.
+As we look around we are shown a door way which is said to have been the way slaves passed through as they left to board the boats that would take them away from their homeland.
 Conditions on the boats were as bad, if not worse, than on the island.
 Millions are believed to have died being transported from Africa.

 Gorée Island today

 Today Gorée Island is a place of tranquility, with no cars and virtually no crime.
 There is one hotel and a few B&Bs where you can stay with local families but most only come for the day.
 For many it is a place of pilgrimage and to all it serves as a reminder of the human atrocities that once occurred here and throughout much of West Africa.